-The tribunal also rejected the argument that the Council had failed to make a reasonable adjustment by giving the claimant a time limit for responding, whereas other candidates did not have a time limit.
+The tribunal also rejected the claimant’s argument that the Council had failed to make a reasonable adjustment in that it had given the claimant a time limit for responding, whereas other candidates did not have a time limit.
 The tribunal said it was not practicable to set no time limit at all.
-Also there was no disabililty-related discrimination as other candidates were under an implied time pressure, in that they would have known that they had to respond promptly to the questions they were posed at the interview.
+Also there was no disability-related discrimination as other candidates were under an implied time pressure, in that they would have known that they had to respond promptly to the questions they were posed at the interview.

 Failure to give advance information